 send me an email — always love to hear from you.

-Check out this recent blog post from Fibershed to learn more about me and my work . . .
+Check out this past blog post from Fibershed to learn more about me and my work . . .
 Fibershed blog

 I can trace my past from a lineage of accomplished artists.
 My great grandmother, Hetty Anderson, was a hat maker in Ventura, California in the 1890's.
 She was my mother's mother's mother!
 I discovered this after I started making hats in my Sausalito studio over thirty years ago.
 I continue to honor the artists of my heritage.

 Pictured here is Hetty Anderson in front, with her eldest daughter Mina behind her.